codacy/pulse-user-docs/docs/one-click-integrations/github-integration.md

 You can also choose [not to detect incidents via GitHub](#gh-incident-not-detect).

 !!! note
-    Pulse incident detection mechanism bases on pull requests.
+    Pulse uses pull requests to detect incidents.
 Thus, Pulse can only detect incidents automatically from GitHub if you configured the deployment detection strategy to use [merged pull requests](#gh-deploy-merged-pr).

 ### Use pull request reverts (based on default branch) {: id="gh-incident-pr-revert"}